SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     ![CF Endpoint](images/Exercise2_19_deploy_mtar_cf_endpoint.JPG)

     Wait until the deployment is complete (this will take several minutes) and ensure it was successful, meanwhile you can login to the cockpit to view the applications being deployed.

     ***IMPORTANT***
     Please do not attempt to run your `furnitureshop` application until the deployment has completed!

-1. Once the deployment has completed successfully, in the Applications section of your SAP Cloud Platform cockpit, you will see that three new applications have been deployed: `db`, `srv` and `ui`.
+5. Once the deployment has completed successfully, in the Applications section of your SAP Cloud Platform cockpit, you will see that three new applications have been deployed: `db`, `srv` and `ui`.

     ![Deploy MTAR file](./images/deployed_mtar.png)

     * `db`
     This is the implementation of your data model.
 It was deployed as part of the MTA deployment and will be stopped by default.
 Please do not delete or modify this app.

     * `srv`
     This is the service created to expose your data model.
 This module has been implemented in Java and was deployed as part of the MTA deployment

     * `ui`
         This is the HTML5 wishlist application containing the UI logic that was deployed as part of the MTA deployment

     You will also see application `webide-builder-sapwebide-di-<some_random_string>`.
 This is the CDS builder tool that you installed in Exercise 1.
 Every time you select "Build CDS" or "Build" from a context menu, you are invoking this tool.
 Please ***do not*** delete this application!

     There will also be the application `<some_random_string>furnitureshop-srv` that was created in an earlier exercise.

+    **Note** - Please note that the development of Franck's app is still incomplete.
+To test the app we must first create destinations highlighted in Step 6.
+Once we create the destinations, we can test the application.

-1. Select the `srv` service and make a note of the URL under Application Routes.
+6. Select the `srv` service and make a note of the URL under Application Routes.
 This is the URL to start your service and will be needed when we create a destination in the next step.

 [Top](#top)